Types of Non-Hodgkin Lymphoma

 These types of lymphomas develop from more mature forms of T cells.
 They are rare, accounting for only a small portion of all lymphomas.

 Cutaneous T-cell lymphomas (mycosis fungoides, Sezary syndrome, and others): These lymphomas start in the skin.
 Skin lymphomas account for about 5% of all lymphomas.
-They are described in our document Lymphoma of the Skin.
+They are described in Lymphoma of the Skin.

 Adult T-cell leukemia/lymphoma: This lymphoma is caused by infection with a virus called HTLV-1.
 It is rare in the United States, and much more common in Japan, the Caribbean, and parts of Africa – where the HTLV-1 virus is more common.
 There are 4 subtypes: smoldering, chronic, acute, and lymphoma.